mwenge/defender/README.md

 Since the `RASM` assembler is no longer available to us we use [`asm6809`](asm6809) instead.
-Fortunately this does a good job of assembling the source faithfully and [only very minor modifications to the source files are required to produce binaries](#changes-required-for-the-source-to-compile).
+Fortunately this does a good job of assembling the source faithfully and [only very minor modifications to the source files are required to produce binaries](#changes-required-for-the-source-to-assemble).
 We recreate the steps in Eugene's notes as follows:

 ```
 	# Build amode1 # The equivalent of: RASM PHR2,DEFA2,DEFB2,AMODE0;-X (ELSE CREF SYMBOL OVERFLOW)
 	./asm6809/src/asm6809 -B src/phr6.src src/defa7.src src/defb6.src src/amode1.src\
 	 		-l bin/defa7-defb6-amode1.lst  -o bin/defa7-defb6-amode1.o
 ```
-This is the main game code with the attract mode module compiled in. `phr6.src` is a file containing definitions, while `defa7.src` and `defb6/src` contain the main game code; `amode1.src` contains the attract mode code.
+This is the main game code with the attract mode module assembled in. `phr6.src` is a file containing definitions, while `defa7.src` and `defb6/src` contain the main game code; `amode1.src` contains the attract mode code.

 We also have to build a version of this game code without the attract mode module: